Mitsunee/fgo-api-playground/README.md

 pnpm search-servant [-c,--collection] [-t,--threshold] ...queries
 ```

 Script to easily search for Servants by name.

-The fuzzy search threshold is configurable with `-t`/`--threshold` (number from 0 to 1).
-To display collection number instead of id use `-c`/`--collection`.
+- `-t`/`--threshold`: fuzzy search threshold (number from 0 to 1)
+- `-c`/`--collection`: display collection number instead of id
+- `--no-original`: hide the original name for search results of alternative names
+- `--no-alt`: do not consider alternative names in searches

 ### Future Welfare Servant Search